 Even though I started taking photos with a Kodak Brownie Hawkeye camera when I was ten years old, my interest in nature photography began eleven years later.
 That happened when we went on a vacation to Colorado in 1965.
 My dad let me use his camera; and I remember feeling a special connection with life as I took photos of Nature’s beauty.

 I bought my first camera (a used Minolta rangefinder) in 1967 for $50.
 Since then I’ve owned film cameras made by Minolta, Miranda, Pentax, Canon, and Nikon, and then starting in 2002, I’ve used digital cameras made by Nikon, Sony, and (now) Canon.

-My current system consists of a Canon EOS 5D Mark IV, a Canon EOS 90D, and the Canon R (mirrorless).
+My current system consists of a Canon EOS R5 and a Canon EOS 90D.

 My lenses (all made by Canon) include: 600 mm f/4 IS USM III (which I often use with the EF 1.4X III Tele-extender), 100-400 f/4.5-5.6L IS USM II, 100 mm f/2.8 Macro IS USM, and 24-105 mm f/4 IS USM.

 I use the Induro GIT304L carbon fiber tripod and the Induro GHB2 Gimbal head with the 600 mm lens and sometimes with the 100-400 mm lens.
 Otherwise, I use an Induro CGT214 tripod with the Induro BHM2 ball head.

 I’m using Capture One to process and catalog my photos.

 As you can tell, I have experience using different types of cameras, from film to digital, from basic to professional.

 This helps me design a photo class that serves photographers from beginner to advanced amateur.

 I recommend Samy’s Camera in LA because of their exceptional staff (ask for Rod when you call).